psidh/Prithvi/README.md

 ## Security Warning

 **⚠️ Warning**: This is an experimental build and is not intended for production use.
-It lacks authentication, encryption, and robust error handling typical of production-grade systems.
+It consists of basic authentication, encryption, but lacks robust error handling typical of production-grade systems.
 Use with caution.

 ---